Harvard-CS145/ecmp/README.md

 You should answer the following questions in your `report/report.md`:

 * What is the average throughput of iperf and average latency of memcached you observe for ECMP?
-* How do you compare them with the Binary tree (Expr 1-3) and two-core splitting (Expr 1-2)?
+* How do you compare them with the BinaryTree (Expr 1-3) and two-core splitting (Expr 1-2)?
 * Explain why you see the differences.
 Use measurement results to demonstrate your points.

 **Hint 1:** To understand the performance difference, the first step is to verify that you are using all four cores.
 The next step is to track the paths the memcached and iperf traffic take.
 If they collide on the same path, it will cause congestion and affect performance.